 a type(psb_xspmat_type), intent(in).

 The sparse matrix structure containing the local part of the matrix to be preconditioned.
 Note that x must be chosen according to the real/complex, single/double precision version of MLD2P4 under use.
-See the PSBLAS User's Guide for details [17]. desc_a type(psb_desc_type), intent(in).
+See the PSBLAS User's Guide for details [13].

+desc_a type(psb_desc_type), intent(in).

 The communication descriptor of a.
-See the PSBLAS User's Guide for details [17]. info integer, intent(out).
-Error code.
-If no error, 0 is returned.
-See Section 8 for details.
+See the PSBLAS User's Guide for details [13].